HHK-ETH/sushi-maker-together/README.md

 ## How does it works ?

-Anyone can send Sushi to the contracts.
+Anyone can send Sushi to the contract.

 Sushi deposited are staked in the SushiBar.